Hershey Entertainment and Resorts Company: Company growth 1930s-1970s

-HERCO / Hershey Entertainment & Resorts
+Herco / Hershey Entertainment & Resorts

-In 1976, the company changed its name from Hershey Estates to HERCO, Inc., because public perception led many to believe that Hershey Estates referred to land that Milton Hershey once owned.
-In 1980, the name was changed to the current name: Hershey Entertainment and Resorts Company (HE&R), a backronym.
+In 1976, the company changed its name from Hershey Estates to Herco, Inc., because of public perception that Hershey Estates referred to land that Milton Hershey once owned.
+The new name was found to be confusing, so Herco began doing business as Hershey Entertainment & Resort Co. in 1980.
+Herco formally changed its name to Hershey Entertainment & Resorts in 1998.

 Between 1980 and 1987, HE&R began expanding their presence to hotels in the Pocono Mountains, Philadelphia and Corpus Christi, Texas, as well as purchasing Lake Compounce in Bristol and Southington, Connecticut.
 However, economic and political circumstances caused the Philadelphia and Corpus Christi hotels to struggle substantially.
 This caused HE&R to experience severe financial difficulties, leading to the promotion of J. Bruce McKinney as CEO of the company.
 One of his first significant decisions was the controversial move to sell Hershey Lake Compounce.

 Ultimately, McKinney successfully led the company back to financial stability, which led to substantial growth within Hersheypark and at the Hershey Lodge in the mid and late 1990s.
 McKinney retired in 2000 and was replaced by Scott Newkam.

+In 2005, HE&R completed renovations of the historic Hershey Press Building in downtown Hershey and moved its headquarters into the building.

 Newkam served as CEO of HE&R until 2006, when Newkam was replaced by Ted Kleisner.
 On January 1, 2013, William F. Simpson Jr. replaced Kleisner as the CEO of Hershey Entertainment and Resorts.
 John Lawn succeeded Simpson as chief executive on June 14, 2017.